IgniteUI/igniteui-docfx/en/components/combo.md

     - Integration with [Template Driven Forms](input_group.md) and [Reactive Forms](input_group_reactive_forms.md)

 ## Single Selection
 By default, the Combo control provides multiple selection.
-The example below demonstrates how to achieve single selection in the component:
+The example below demonstrates how to achieve single selection in the component by attaching a handler to the onSelectionChange event:

 ```typescript
 public singleSelection(event: IComboSelectionChangeEventArgs) {